indjev99/Despirala-Engine/README.md

-# Desperala-Solver
+# Despirala-Solver
- Finds the optimal strategy for the dice game Desperala
+ Finds the optimal strategy for the dice game Despirala